West African mythology

 Written myths from West Africa were not established until the 1800s.
 Most myths were passed from one generation to another orally.
 These myths were told by storytellers and grandparents.
 It is also told by griots in Mali and Senegal, Niger and northern Nigeria.
+Elements and figures of West African mythology might sometimes be regarded as part of West Africa Traditional religion.